Atlas Eets Christmas

 Atlas Eets Christmas is the first album of the rock band the Flaming Lips under their alias Imagene Peise.
 It is an instrumental Christmas music album that was originally released as a limited edition CD in 2007, and was eventually released in vinyl for the 2014 Boxing Day.

+Reception

+Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Timothy Monger writing "the album plays like the soundtrack to some sort of unearthed educational filmstrip where science meets Santa" and characterizes the release as "a warmly intended yet moon-cold Christmas album that is still surprisingly pleasant".
+Writing for Sputnikmusic, praise jimmy gave this release a 4.0 out of 5, calling it more reserved than the band's usual psychedelic rock and "going for a more reserved, peaceful sound this time around".